 What to do

-You will need to plan ahead if you intend to make this potato and onion casserole because you will need cooled, baked potatoes that do take a while to bake in the oven.
+You will need to plan ahead if you intend to make this potato and onion casserole because you will need cooled, baked potatoes which will take a while to bake in the oven.

 If you are in a hurry you can bake the potatoes in the microwave, but once again they will take a while to cool down.